London & Regional Properties

-L+R Hotels
+Iconic Hotels & Resorts

-In addition to its property and investment activities, London & Regional operates a global hotel platform known as L+R Hotels.
-As of 2025, the portfolio comprises 115 hotels across 11 countries, representing 37 brands and 19 management teams, with a combined asset value of approximately £7 billion.
-The group’s holdings include landmark assets in London, Europe, and the United States, as well as the Iconic Luxury Hotels collection in the United Kingdom.
+In addition to its property and investment activities, L+R operates a global hotel platform known as Iconic Hotels & Resorts.
+As of 2026, the portfolio comprises 115 hotels across 11 countries, representing 37 brands and 19 management teams, with a combined asset value of approximately £7 billion.
+The group's holdings include landmark assets in the UK, Continental Europe, and the United States – including Chewton Glen and Cliveden House.